All Episodes

 Have you heard about this one yet?

-move it, save it, what they're going to do with it, they have no idea.
+What they're going to do with it, they have no idea.

-We've done several shows on it, and we've got them delayed a little bit,
+We've done several shows on it, and we've got them delayed a little bit, but the bulldozers are ready.

-and interested in the archaeologists and preserving it, and the poor man that's bought the property and trying to
+I can see the battle between the people who are extremely curious and interested and the archaeologists in preserving it and the poor man that's bought the property and trying to build one.

 That's right, of course.

-But you see, the same paradigms that are ready to collapse if there's a revelation regarding UFOs and whoever they are, are challenged by something so old that it simply That's true, but there's a major difference.
+But you see, the same paradigms that are ready to collapse if there's a revelation regarding UFOs and whoever they are are challenged by something so old that it simply cannot be explained.

-If it happened a long time ago, or elsewhere, on another planet or something, Mars or whatever, if it happened then, that's really extremely exciting and it does shift the paradigm as you just explained.
+If it happened a long time ago, or elsewhere on another planet or something, Mars or whatever, if it happened then, that's really extremely exciting and it does shift the paradigm, as you just explained.

-It isn't going on now in the way that the UFO phenomenon is going on, and this is something that's affecting men, women, and children daily, nightly in the United States and around the world.
+However, it isn't going on now in the way that the UFO phenomenon is going on, and this is something that's affecting men, women, and children daily, nightly in the United States and around the world.

 Yeah, right.